shyamgj1900/tp/docs/UserGuide.md

 Example of usage:

-- `module list` when CS2113T is stored in the list
+- `module list` when CS2113T is already stored in the list

 Expected Outcome: